PIANO DI LAVORO ELETTRICO CEI 11-27

 B10.
 Exclusions from live work

-The following operations carried out on electrical systems or equipment under voltage even above 1000 V AC and 1500 V DC, carried out in compliance with the relevant technical standards, provided that equipment and procedures compliant with the technical standards are used and the personnel is adequately trained and instructed, do not constitute live work regulated in the CEI 11-15 standard:
+The following operations carried out on electrical systems or equipment under voltage even above 1000 V AC and 1500 V DC, carried out in compliance with the relevant technical standards, provided that equipment and procedures compliant with the technical standards are used and the personnel are adequately trained and instructed, do not constitute live work regulated by the CEI 11-15 standard:

-- operation of sectioning, interruption and regulation devices and of fixed earthing and short-circuiting devices, under normal operating conditions;
+- operation of sectioning, interrupting and regulating devices and of fixed earthing and short-circuiting devices, under normal operating conditions;

 - use of insulating distance detectors under the intended conditions of use;

-Furthermore, the use of equipment and tools during operations relating to tests, fault finding, etc., which can technically only be carried out in the absence of earthing and in the short circuit of live parts which have been de-energised, does not constitute live work, provided that, following a risk analysis, test procedures (or methods) are adopted, aimed at preventing the aforementioned live parts from being re-energised by any possible power source (see also section 5.3.2).
+The use of equipment and tools during operations relating to testing, fault finding, etc., which can technically only be performed in the absence of earthing and in the short circuiting of live parts that have been de-energized, does not constitute live work, provided that, following a risk analysis, test procedures (or methods) are adopted aimed at preventing the aforementioned live parts from being re-energized from any possible power source (see also section 5.3.2).

 B 11.
 Operating modes

-The choice of the method of carrying out the work is the responsibility of the PL, based on the characteristics of the system, the nature of the intervention, the personnel in possession of the required qualifications made available, the PPE supplied, etc.
+The choice of how to carry out the work is the responsibility of the PL, based on the characteristics of the system, the nature of the intervention, the personnel with the required qualifications made available, the PPE provided, etc.

-When assessing whether to carry out work under voltage, the presumed short-circuit current at the point where the work is being carried out and the intervention time of the upstream short-circuit protection device (fuses, current-limiting switches, etc.) must also be taken into account.
+When assessing whether to carry out live work, the presumed short-circuit current at the point where the work is being carried out and the response time of the upstream short-circuit protection device (fuses, current-limiting switches, etc.) must also be taken into account.

-Personnel carrying out work under tension must possess all the requirements set out in this technical standard.
+Personnel carrying out work under voltage must possess all the requirements set out in this technical standard.

-Before carrying out live work, it is necessary that the RI and the PL, each for their own competences, proceed, working in collaboration, to prepare the work, providing for the consequent safety measures.
-The work area, which in live work is dangerous as it contains the active part on which it is necessary to intervene, must be clearly delimited in the presence of PEC.
+Before performing live work, the RI and PL, each within their respective areas of expertise, must work collaboratively to prepare the work and implement the necessary safety measures.
+The work area, which is dangerous for live work because it contains the live parts to be worked on, must be clearly demarcated in the presence of certified electrical safety devices.
 Warning signs must also be posted prohibiting access to unauthorized persons.
-Only the PL and the persons authorized by him are allowed in the work area.
+Only the PL and those authorized by him are permitted in the work area.

 B12.
 Work organization